fredhutchio/tfcb_2019/lectures/lecture07/README.md

 - Learn the common file formats for variation data
 - Databases and online resources for human variation data

-For your reference, data and examples show in this lecture are available [here](https://www.dropbox.com/sh/zoitjnobgp7l7c2/AABBIpTQcNA4lWYOFnV5dlMKa?dl=0).
+For your reference, data and examples shown in this lecture are available [here](https://www.dropbox.com/sh/zoitjnobgp7l7c2/AABBIpTQcNA4lWYOFnV5dlMKa?dl=0).
 It is not necessary to download these for this lecture, although we'll use them in the next class.

+We will also use the [Integrative Genomics Viewer (IGV)](https://software.broadinstitute.org/software/igv/) for visualizing sequence data in Lecture 7 and 8.

 ## Reminders